 - This row represents the portion of CPP repayments that were received from refinancing to the Small Business Lending Fund (SBLF), which is not a TARP program.
 The law creating the SBLF provided that banks could refinance securities issued under the CPP and CDCI programs with securities issued under the SBLF.
 A total of 137 CPP banks refinanced under the SBLF resulting in repayments of \$2.21 billion in CPP investments.
 This amount is included in total repayments and therefore, this column is not used to calculate the "Outstanding" amount. - This column represents non-cash exchanges out of CPP into CDCI.
 A total of 28 CPP banks, representing \$355.7 million, converted from CPP to CDCI.
-The total amount exchanged into CDCI, with converted warrants, was \$363.3 million. - For equity programs, all dividend and interest payments are classified in the "Dividends" category.
+The total amount exchanged into CDCI, with converted warrants, was \$363.3 million. - Excludes outstanding investments in institutions that have entered into bankruptcy or receivership. - For equity programs, all dividend and interest payments are classified in the "Dividends" category.
 For direct loan programs, all dividend and interest payments are classified in the "Interest" category.
 These classifications are consistent with the accounting treatment used to produce OFS' financial statements. - Amount of "Warrants Sold" reflects net cash receipts.